Natasha Gillies

 Seabird behaviour and ecology

-I'm a Postdoctoral Research Assistant at the University of Liverpool, where I'm studying how individual variation and environment interact to shape movement decisions in two polar seabirds - the wandering albatross, and the black-legged kittiwake.
-My research investigates the intrinsic and extrinsic drivers of animal movement and what consequences these have on a population level.
+I'm a Postdoctoral Research Assistant at the University of Liverpool, where I'm studying how individual variation and environment interact to shape movement decisions in polar seabirds - the wandering albatross, the black-browed albatross, and the black-legged kittiwake.
+My research investigates the intrinsic and extrinsic drivers of animal movement and what consequences these have on an individual and population level.

 Research